A A

 • Make sure you have plenty of gas before you go, as there are no gas stations in the parks.

-• Allow for at least three hours in this area and longer if you plan to hike.
+• Allow for at least two to three hours in this area and longer if you plan to hike.

 • Stop in at the Kokee Museum for about 30 minutes if you have the time to spare.
 Admission is free.
 See more about visiting Kokee Museum.